alik604/momentum-coding-challenge/README.md

 For Part 2 & 3
-1. Need to Improve System_instruction: It should mention the name of the salesperson and our company, so the model has greater context (Hardcoded for POC stage)
+1. Need to Improve System_instruction: It should mention the name of the salesperson and our company, so the model has a greater context (Hardcoded for the POC stage)
     2. This is currently hardcoded and wont stand up to different input data

 ## Supplemental features:

 1. Extractive summarization of a document provided as a .txt file
     1. In real life, Slack & Gmail messages have additional docs for background context
-    2. Attaching a pdf and sending straight to the model is trivial
+    2. Attaching a PDF and sending it straight to the model is trivial
 2. Persist chat history between user questions and AI responses to a database
     1. Partially implemented, the chat history is stored as a pickle.
+The (list) object gets read correctly, but the API isn't happy with it.
-I get an error is reading.
-At first I suspected in a proprietary obj type, but using Pickle (despite the security risk), should be sorting it as the original object type.
+       At first, I suspected an object type that's proprietary to the API's package, then after using Pickle (despite the security risk), a potential object type change should be a non-issue.
        I don't see why it doesn't work. https://stackoverflow.com/a/25465148/5728614 see ("Chat conversations")[https://ai.google.dev/gemini-api/docs/get-started/tutorial?lang=python]
-    2. I know when a bug takes 5 mins or a lot more, this is the latter case.
+    3. I know when a bug takes 5 mins or a lot more, this is the latter case.
 So rather cut loses 20 mins
-3. PyLint on main 3 files

 Without extractive summarization being sent to System